Niccolò Machiavelli: Terminology

-The majority of scholars have taken into account Machiavelli's admiration of, and recommendations to republics, and his contribution to republican theory.
-Machiavelli gives lengthy advice for republics in how they can best protect their liberties, and how they can avoid those who would ultimately usurp legitimate authority.
-Even in this, commentators have no consensus as to the exact nature of his republicanism.
+Commentators have no consensus as to the exact nature of his republicanism.
 For example, the "Cambridge School" of interpretation holds Machiavelli to be a civic humanist and classical republican who viewed that the highest quality of republican virtue is self-sacrifice for the common good.
+Quentin Skinner believes that the core of Machiavelli's theory of republican liberty lies in the citizenry to exhibit political virtue and be willing to go great lengths to rescue the laws of a republic.
 However this opinion has been contested by scholars who believe that Machiavelli has a radically modern view of republics, accepting and unleashing the self interest of those who rule.
 Some scholars have even asserted that the goal of his ideal republic does not differ greatly from his principality, as both rely on rather ruthless measures for conquest and empire.